| Safe Haskell | None |

 Within the right-hand side

-of the function's arguments, the type-level environment is extended by the type arguments of the function and the value-level environment by the regular arguments.∀ 1 ≤ i ≤ m. αᵢ ∈ Eᵀ(αᵢ) ∀ 1 ≤ i ≤ n. xᵢ ∈ Eⱽ(xᵢ)
+eand the type annotationsτᵢof the function's arguments, the type-level environment is extended by the type arguments of the function and the value-level environment by the regular arguments.∀ 1 ≤ i ≤ m. αᵢ ∈ Eᵀ(αᵢ) ∀ 1 ≤ i ≤ n. xᵢ ∈ Eⱽ(xᵢ)

 Within lambda abstraction expressions and

-expression alternatives of the form\(x₁ :: τ₁) … (xₙ :: τₙ) -> e case s of { …; C (x₁ :: τ₁) … (xₙ :: τₙ) -> e ; … }
+caseexpression alternatives of the form\(x₁ :: τ₁) … (xₙ :: τₙ) -> e case s of { …; C (x₁ :: τ₁) … (xₙ :: τₙ) -> e ; … }the value-level environment is extended by the arguments of the lambda abstraction and the variable patterns, respectively.

 ∀ 1 ≤ i ≤ n. xᵢ ∈ Eⱽ(xᵢ)